-Anton saw the boy’s fingers uncurl over the glass counter like it was surrendering to the Easter din around.
+Yinka saw the boy’s fingers uncurl over the glass counter like it was surrendering to the Easter din around.
 A line of a shadow trailed up the short fingers and its hairs up to the arm and his folded sleeve, and to the face, evidently suffering a gaze on him.
 He must be new here.
-Anton decided not to smile or soften; the boy braved to keep up his stare.
+Yinka decided not to smile or soften; the boy braved to keep up his stare.
 His face could be more gentle, could be more innocently boyish.
 And pink grilled around the temples.
 The eyes, blue as the twilight, as those myriad eyes that flickered and watched him in his dreams like ghosts roused rudely from stupor.

-Anton hoped the boy was docile as his stance presupposed.
+Yinka hoped the boy was docile as his stance presupposed.
 He was too tired to fight or boast illustrious feats, much less conquer or claim.

 His wrists troubled him again, causing him to fidget with the tight clasps of the bangles.
 There were inscriptions embossed over the dull metal; inscriptions held no meaning, drove no need in him.
-And yet casting them aside never occurred to him as a possibility.
+And yet casting them aside never occurred to him as possibility.